krokozyab/ofrag/README.md

 ## 🔑 Why ofrag Has No Alternatives

-There is no other MCP server for Oracle Fusion.
-Period.
-Here's why this matters:

 | | ofrag + AI Agent | Manual BI Publisher | OTBI | Proprietary SQL Tools |
 |---|:---:|:---:|:---:|:---:|